aws-samples/aws-augmentability/README.md

 ***A blog post about AWS AugmentAbility is now online!
 To learn more, check [this link](https://aws.amazon.com/blogs/machine-learning/use-aws-ai-and-ml-services-to-foster-accessibility-and-inclusion-of-people-with-a-visual-or-communication-impairment/).***

-**AWS AugmentAbility** is a mobile web app which showcases 5 AWS AI services (Amazon Transcribe, Amazon Translate, Amazon Polly, Amazon Rekognition and Amazon Textract) and, at the same time, provides features that may benefit people with a visual or communication impairment, including difficulties in reading written text (text recognition), hearing (live transcription), speaking (text-to-speech), or having a conversation in a foreign language (voice-to-voice live translation).
+**AWS AugmentAbility** is a mobile web app which showcases 5 AWS AI services (Amazon Transcribe, Amazon Translate, Amazon Polly, Amazon Rekognition and Amazon Textract) and, at the same time, provides features that may benefit people who speak a different language or those who have a visual or communication disability, including difficulties in seeing (object detection), reading written text (text recognition), hearing (live transcription), or speaking (text-to-speech).

 ### Main features
 * **Live transcription & text-to-speech**: the app transcribes conversations and speeches for you, in real-time.
 Can't speak?
 Type what you want to say, and the app will say it for you.
 This feature is currently available in Chinese, English, French, German, Hindi, Italian, Japanese, Korean, Portuguese and Spanish.